Please note! This is not a professional translation, only the first basic version for a translation, without proofreading and checking.

 “Through this book, the Bull Run is also famous for the Americans. . .”
 Kristi gives me the floor.

 “What about the Americans?” and drives us to move on.
 “It’s already 9:30, we have to go back to the Albergue if we want to sleep in a warm bed tonight.”
-Kristi underlines it with trend-setting arm movements.
+Kristi underlines it

 “Do you think they’re so strict about curfew around here?”
 I ask.